a1yao/cse15l-lab-reports/lab-report-1-week-2.md

 ![whereAmIClient](whereAmIClient.png)
 ![whereAmIServer](whereAmIServer.png)

-## Optimizing Remote Running
+## Setting an SSH Keys.

 Logging in and copying files over using `scp` are very time-expensive because they require you to type your password each time.

-We can optimize remote running by adding SSH Keys, using `ssh-keygen` and following the directions [here](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_keymanagement#user-key-generation).
+We can make this process faster by adding SSH Keys, using `ssh-keygen` and following the directions [here](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_keymanagement#user-key-generation).

 Setting up SSH Keys allows us to login to ieng6 and `scp` files without entering a password each time.